solidoss/solidframe/README.md

 ### TO DO:

 * Add SSL support
-* Fire and forget - send messages when the server comes online.
-* Distributed chat example.
+* Distributed chat example using frame/ipc
 * SOCKS5 support.